tjguk/winshell/docs/shortcuts.rst

         A two-tuple representing the file containing the icon and the position of the icon within that file's icon resources.

-    ..  attribute:: Shortcut.path

-        The target of the shortcut

     ..  attribute:: Shortcut.show_cmd